ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

 programming, you should study this site's description of proactive skills and complete the projects in the fields of data abstraction and discrete structures.

-Are you nervous about getting started or afraid that becoming a proactive programmer will prove to be too overwhelming?
-Don't worry, you can rely on the team of programming experts who have crafted activities that will help you to hone your technical and professional skills.
-If you get stuck on this adventure you will find a welcoming community of like-minded learners who can answer your technical questions, make suggestions for improvement, and relate to your struggles.
+Are you **nervous** about getting started or **afraid** that becoming a proactive programmer will prove to be too overwhelming?
+Don't worry, you can rely on the team of **programming experts** who have crafted activities that will help you to hone your technical and professional skills.
+If you get stuck on this adventure you will find a welcoming **community** of like-minded learners who can answer your technical questions, make suggestions for improvement, and relate to your struggles.
 Oh, remember how Perdita Stevens said that everyone makes mistakes?
 That includes the creators of this site!
-Although we have worked hard to ensure that all of the program source code and documentation are correct, we welcome your bug reports and suggestions for improving the platform.
+Although we have worked hard to ensure that all of the program source code and documentation are correct, we welcome your **bug reports** and **feedback** about this platform.

 *Okay, let's become proactive programmers so that we can put the PRO in programmer!*